Phone-GWP-group

 ISO 18604:2013 - Packaging and the Environment: Material Recycling

-This standard links directly to Extended Producer Responsibility (EPR) recyclability fees and details how packaging should be designed for recycling and how to demonstrate recyclability.
+ISO 18604:2013 is the international standard that links directly to Extended Producer Responsibility (EPR) recyclability fees and details how packaging should be designed for recycling and how to demonstrate recyclability.
 It supports businesses aiming for UK and export compliance and harmonises design criteria internationally.

 GWP Group can support customers looking to comply with ISO 18604:2013 at their business.